 PERFECT FOOD MANNERS

 Be well behaved around food.
-This includes waiting politely while feed is mixed and only moving forward to start eating when told it is “okay”.
+This includes waiting politely while their feed is mixed and only moving forward to start eating when told it is “okay”.